-Your home has been installed with an electric hot water system.
-The unit is situated under the stairs, within the laundry area.
+Your home has been installed with a gas hot water system.
+The central gas heater is located on the roof of each tower.

 /9.4 AIR CONDITIONING SYSTEM

 Ducted air conditioning units have been installed throughout your home.
 The "User Manual" should be read prior to use.
 Filters have to be cleaned regularly and the units maintained as per the owner's operating manual.
 Annual servicing is required to maintain warranties.
 For more information, please refer to the manuals provided.